 ...or we can take them off your hands completely

+As an Approved Activity Provider (AAP) for the expedition section of the DofE we are licensed to run all aspects of the expedition section.
 Although we are based in the North of England we work with schools and youth groups all over the UK.
 We train groups in schools all over the country and run their expeditions from Dartmoor to Hertfordshire to the Highlands of Scotland taking in Wales, The Yorkshire Dales and the Lake District in between.
-We can even run expeditions international expeditions in Europe.
+We even run international expeditions in Europe.
 Wherever you are based in the UK we can probably help.

 The Expedition section of the Duke of Edinburgh's Award comprises of four elements.